-Today, April 3, marks National Tweed Day, celebrating the beautiful durable fabric of the highlands.
+April 3 is National Tweed Day which celebrates the beautiful and durable fabric of the highlands.
 What better way to mark the day than with a look inside the family-run artisans Molloy & Sons.

 When Kieran Molloy, 28, lost his job as an industrial engineer to the recession, he found himself back at home in the little village of Ardara (pop.
 731), in southwest Donegal.